Bilinear optimal control for a fractional diffusive equation: Optimality conditions

-We have shown \eqref{diff5}.
-The proof is finished. \end{proof} Since the functional $J$ is non-convex, in general, we cannot expect a unique solution to the minimization problem \eqref{optimal}.
+where $y\in W(0,T;\V)$ is the unique weak solution of \eqref{diff1}. \end{proposition} \begin{proof} Observing that $\rho(v)=G(v)$ is a solution of \eqref{modelc}, the first part of the proposition follows from Lemma \ref{lemmeG}, since $G$ has this property.
+The identity \eqref{diff5} follows from the chain rule. \end{proof} Since the functional $J$ is non-convex, in general, we cannot expect a unique solution to the minimization problem \eqref{optimal}.
 We introduce the following notion of local solutions. \begin{definition} We say that $u\in \U$ is an $L^\infty$-local solution of \eqref{optimal} if there exists $\varepsilon>0$ such that $J(u)\leq J(v)$ for every $v\in \U\cap B^\infty_\varepsilon(u)$. \end{definition} The following result is crucial for the rest of the paper. \begin{theorem}[\bf First order necessary optimality conditions] Let $\alpha>0,$ $v\in \mathcal{U}$ and $\rho^{0},\rho^d\in L^\infty(\Omega)$.
 Let $u\in\mathcal U$ be an $L^\infty$-local minimum for \eqref{optimal}.
 Then,

 Moreover, there is a unique $\rho\in W(0,T;\V)$ and a unique $q\in W(0,T;\V)$ such that $\rho$ satisfies \eqref{modelc} with $v=u$, $q$ satisfies \eqref{ad21bis} with $v=u$ and

 The condition \eqref{neccoptcond} is equivalent to the following: for a.e. $(x,t)\in \omega_T$, we have that